brian-provenzano/docker-tools-purgedockertype/README.md

-# Simple Docker Purge / Clean script
+# Docker Purge / Cleanup script

 #### This very simple script purges docker containers, images or volumes.
 Can be handy for local lab cleanup for dev stuff...or not :)